 - The mortgage must not be in arrears

-- Your current mortgage balance together with the amount of the payments you wish to skip, does not exceed the original amount of your mortgage.
+- Your current mortgage balance and the amount of the payments you wish to skip do not exceed the original amount of your mortgage.

-The only downfall to taking advantage of the skip a mortgage payment option is that you aren’t paying down the principle of your mortgage however if it is an emergency it’s a nice perk to have.
-The same applies with the late mortgage payment unless you catch up in full.
+The only downfall to taking advantage of the skip-a-mortgage payment option is that you aren’t paying down the principal of your mortgage.

-The problem is when homeowner use the skip a mortgage payment option to pay down other debts, go on holidays or use the funds for things they don’t need.
+The problem is when the homeowner uses the skip-a-mortgage payment option to pay down other debts, go on holidays, or use the funds for things they don’t need.

-Trust me that you would rather find something that your budget can handle than having to go through the late mortgage payment process each time it happens.
+Trust me, you would instead find something your budget can handle rather than going through the late mortgage payment process each time it happens.

-Perhaps moving to a new city for a new job and starting fresh might be an option if you are able to move or want to move to a more affordable place.
+Perhaps moving to a new city for a new job and starting fresh might be an option if you can move or want to move to a more affordable place.

-Before you even attempt to start house hunting I suggest that you create your monthly budget as if you were paying a mortgage and everything else that comes with a house.
+Before you even start house hunting, create a monthly budget as if you were paying a mortgage and everything else that comes with a house.